Monopole Floer homology for codimension-3 Riemannian foliation: Basic monopole Floer homologies on manifold with codimension foliation

 \begin{pf} \begin{itemize} \item When $t>0$, we repeat the same argument of Proposition \ref{prop-16.4.3} to get the conclusion. \item When $t=0$, and the moduli space $M_{z_i}([\mfa],[\mfb])$ are non-empty.
-It is known that the image of the critical set under the blow-down map $\pi:\mcB^\sigma(M,F,\mfs)\to \mcB(M,F,\mfs)$ is a set of finite points.
-We may assume that $\pi[b_i]=[\beta]$ for all $i$. $\L$ descends to a single-valued function on $\mcB(M,F,\mfs)$, hence the energy of the trajectories in all these moduli spaces has an up-bound.
+It is known that the image of the critical-points set under the blow-down map $\pi:\mcB^\sigma(M,F,\mfs)\to \mcB(M,F,\mfs)$ is a set of finite points.
+We may assume that $\pi[b_i]=[\beta]$ for all $i$. $\L_\omega$ descends to a single-valued function on $\mcB(M,F,\mfs)$, hence the energy of the trajectories in these moduli spaces has an up-bound.
 For the blow-down case, Proposition \ref{cmpt-prop} implies that there are only finitely many choices for the homotopy class of the path $\pi(z_i)$ in $\mcB(M,F,\mfs)$.
-In addition, $d_0$ gives a lower-bound and up-bound for $\iota([b_i])$, we have that there are only finitely many $[b_i]$. \item When $t<0$, there is a negative number $t$ such that $\mathcal E^{top}_{\mathfrak q}(z)+tgr_z([\mfa],[\mfb])$ is independent of $z$.
+In addition, the dimension $d_0$ gives a lower-bound and up-bound for $\iota([b_i])$, there are only finitely many $[b_i]$. \item When $t<0$, there is a negative number $t$ such that $\mathcal E^{top}_{\mathfrak q}(z)+tgr_z([\mfa],[\mfb])$ is independent of $z$.
 To give a bound for the dimension, it suffices to give a bound for $gr_z([\mfa],[\mfb])$.
 Since $t<0$, we have an above bound for $\mathcal E^{top}_{\omega,\mathfrak q}(z)$.
-Assume that the dimension is bounded by $d_0$ and $[\mfa]$ is fixed, so we have that there are finitely many $([\mfb],z)$ such that $\iota([\mfb])$ is bounded above and below, and $gr_z([\mfa],[\mfb])\geq0$.
-The energy bound implies that only finitely many of these moduli spaces can be non-empty, and there are only finitely many critical points in the absence of reducibles, so the conclusion also holds. \end{itemize} \end{pf}
+Since the dimension is bounded by $d_0$ and $[\mfa]$ is fixed, there are finitely many pairs $([\mfb],z)$ such that $\iota([\mfb])$ is bounded above and below, and $gr_z([\mfa],[\mfb])\geq0$.
+The energy bound implies that only finitely many moduli spaces which are non-empty, and there are only finitely many critical points in the absence of reducibles, so the conclusion also holds. \end{itemize} \end{pf}

 It is known that $gr(\mfa,u\mfa)$ equals to the index of basic Dirac operator on $M\times S^1$, by \cite{APS}.
-We rewrite the above formula as
+We rewrite the above formula in Proposition \ref{prop-29.2.1} as

 where